 In the case of a filling falling out, make sure to remove it from your mouth to avoid choking on it or swallowing it.
 Otherwise, if the filling is simply loose avoid putting pressure on the tooth and have it replaced or repaired by simply booking an appointment with us.

 Lost or broken crowns

-If your crown feels loose it is advisable to have it re-cemented as soon as possible and should your crown have fallen out make sure to keep it as sure as possible as it can be quickly re-cemented to its original position.
-Sometimes our experts avice a root canal treatment in case it was not done when the crown was constructed.
+If your crown feels lose it is advisable to have it re-cemented as soon as possible and should your crown have fallen out make sure to keep it as sure as possible as it can be quickly re-cemented to its original position.
+Sometimes our experts advise a root canal treatment in case it was not done when the crown was constructed.
 Refer to our helpline and book an appointment immediately to prevent this from occurring.

 BOOK AN EMERGENCY DENTAL APPOINTMENT